 I could barely contain myself as we walked to the Dollar section of the lot.
 What was the first car in the row?
 It was our Jeep Wrangler, but only I knew it at this point.

-Sharon looked it and said almost unconsciously “Kermit Green Jeep Jeep!”
+Sharon looked at it and said, almost unconsciously, “Kermit Green Jeep Jeep!”
 I chuckled as we started to walk around the Jeep and then I clicked the remote.

 We sat in the Jeep playing with all the controls, tuning in our favorite SiriusXM stations (even if that’s not necessary anymore) and figuring out how to do everything in a car that’s like the one we own, but slightly different.